FLUX Investors Have Opportunity To Lead Flux Power Holdings, Inc. Securities Fraud Lawsuit Filed By The Rosen Law Firm

 Why:

-Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Flux Power Holdings, Inc. (NASDAQ: FLUX ) between November 11, 2022 and September 30, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 31, 2024
+Rosen Law Firm, a global investor rights law firm reminds purchasers of securities of Flux Power Holdings, Inc. (NASDAQ: FLUX ) between November 11, 2022 and September 30, 2024, both dates inclusive (the "Class Period"), of the important December 31, 2024 lead plaintiff deadline

 in the securities class action first filed by the Firm.